iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 - Yet, it raises another interesting observation, i.e., the obtained lower bounds  $\mathcal{O}(d\epsilon^{-2})$<d-cite key="agarwal2009information"></d-cite> is larger than the upper bounds $\mathcal{O}(\epsilon^{-2})$<d-cite key="nemirovski2009robust"></d-cite>.
 This is of course not a conflict as the two papers make different assumptions.
 Yet, it would be interesting to ask, if first-order methods such as mirror descent are really dimension independent or is it the case that existing optimization literature is treating some parameters that could be dimension dependent as dimension independent ones.

 ### Beyond Classical Oracle Model
-  Regarding the oracle complexity model, because it mainly focuses on *worst-case instances* in the function class which may be far from *practical instances*, possibly the derived complexities can be such conservative and vacuous that they may not match the practice well, as the figure below illustrated.
+  Regarding the oracle complexity model, because it mainly focuses on *worst-case instances* in the function class which may be far from *practical instances*.
+It is possible that the derived complexities can be too conservative and vacuous that they may not match the practice well, as the figure below illustrated.

   {% include figure.html path="assets/img/2025-04-28-opt-summary/practice_gap.png" class="img-fluid" %}